 All of these you can do without having to think about additional change fees.

 Previously, American Airlines charged 200 USD as change fees.
-Do note that, as advised, this fee still applies for Basic Economy fares.
+Do note that, as advised, this fee still applies to Basic Economy fares.

 Changes… as the World Changes

-The move to eliminate change fees started last August as the American did away with change fees for all domestic and short-haul international flying on Premium Cabin, Premium Economy and Main Cabin fares.
+The move to eliminate change fees started last August.
+The Americans did away with change fees for all domestic and short-haul international flying on Premium Cabin, Premium Economy, and Main Cabin fares.

-Aside from eliminating ticket change fees, American also made way for more flexible flying this year with the elimination of 150 USD mileage reinstatement fees, 75 USD standby fees and 35 USD service fees where conditions apply.
+Aside from eliminating ticket change fees, American also made way for more flexible flying this year by eliminating 150 USD mileage reinstatement fees, 75 USD standby fees, and 35 USD service fees where conditions apply.

 These, among other initiatives, are American’s answer to the change in the travel environment caused by the pandemic.

-The service fees, for one, was supposed to be suspended only temporarily until the airline decided to eliminate it permanently.
+The service fees, for one, were supposed to be suspended only temporarily until the airline decided to eliminate them permanently.

-According to the Bureau of Transportation Statistics, American collected 818.7 million USD of charge fees in 2019 alone.
+According to the Bureau of Transportation Statistics, Americans collected 818.7 million USD of charge fees in 2019 alone.

 More Reasons to Visit Costa Rica

-With American Airlines’ waived fees that are applicable to flights to and from Costa Rica, there are truly more reasons to visit the country.
+With American Airlines’ waived fees that apply to flights to and from Costa Rica, there are truly more reasons to visit the country.

-As reported through the airline’s Newsroom last October, the American has added Costa Rica to the list of travel destinations where they shall offer Covid-19 testing prior to flight for those coming from Dallas/Fortworth International Airport.
+Last October, the airline’s Newsroom reported that the American had added Costa Rica to the list of travel destinations to offer Covid-19 testing before flight for those coming from Dallas/Fortworth International Airport.

 Adding to these is the Costa Rica Tourism Board’s announcement that, starting November 1, all countries are allowed to enter the country provided that visa and COVID-19 entry requirements are met.

-As of this writing, there is no longer need for visitors to undergo quarantine upon entering Costa Rica by air.
+As of this writing, visitors no longer need to undergo quarantine upon entering Costa Rica by air.